 Expect to pay between £400 and £600 for a new partition wall.
 An installed bathroom suite will cost upwards of £3,000.
 Budget around £2,000 for fitted furniture.

 Use these master suite design ideas to inspire your new room.

 9. Repurpose a spare bedroom

-Give an underused spare bedroom a definite purpose – whether as a games room or home office – to create a useful space.
-Designing a home office will require careful planning: you'll need plenty of sockets, a phone line and an internet connection, as you will if you're planning a hobby room.
+Give an underused spare bedroom a definite purpose – whether as a games room or a home office idea – to create a useful space.
+Designing a home office will require careful planning: you'll need plenty of sockets, a phone line and an internet connection.
+The same will apply for a games or hobbies room.

 How to create a home gym?
 For starters, you'll need sockets for equipment, perhaps a TV and sound system, plus good ventilation.

 Creating a home cinema room, setting up a crash pad for teenagers or a games room will have to accommodate anything from a simple TV and sound system to a Blu-ray player, film server, DVD player, games console, projector and speakers.
 If noise is an issue, it may be worth lining the room with acoustic-grade plasterboard or wall panels, and fitting sound-proofing strips to doors.